 This isn’t your typical work-from-home job.
 Learn more about our culture, our creed, and life as an Automattician.

-This isn’t your typical work from home job.
+This isn’t your typical work-from-home job.
 Everyone works from the location they choose.
-We’re spread out all over the world in 93 countries.
-We track about 70 percent of our projects on P2-themed WordPress.com blogs, 25 percent in private chat rooms, and the rest on Slack.
-Because of the geographic variance, we’re active 24/7.
-We care about the work you produce, not just the hours you put in.
+We’re spread out all over the world in 80 countries.
+In addition to Linear, we track our projects on P2-themed WordPress.com blogs, in private chat rooms, and on Slack.
+Because of our geographic variance, we’re active 24/7.

 Coming on board

 When you make it past the interview stage we’ll do a project together on contract, typically lasting between two to six weeks depending on how much time you can spend, to see how we work together (learn more about our global hiring guidelines).
 When you join full-time, you’ll do customer support for WordPress.com for your first two weeks and spend a week in support annually, for evermore, regardless of your position.
-We believe an early and ongoing connection with the people who use our products is irreplaceable.
-(If you’re applying for an engineering position, you can learn more about the process you can expect.)

-Meeting up
+Meeting up IRL

+Distributed we may be, but we also value getting together in person.
+Since the pandemic, we’ve focused on smaller groups, division meetups, and so on, that accomplish bonding and coworking on a manageable scale.
 In addition to our larger meetups, individual teams meet for five to seven days to brainstorm team-level strategy and bond in locales ranging from Boulder to Buenos Aires, Las Vegas to Lisbon, Montréal to Mexico City, and Vienna to Vietnam.
 If you join our merry band, expect to travel three to four weeks per year.

 As a distributed company, we also know how to connect with each other from afar, and consider day-to-day social communication at least as important as breaking bread in person.